-From the bestselling, award-winning author of Station Eleven.
+The New York Times bestselling novel, from the author of Station Eleven.

 Vincent is the beautiful bartender at the Hotel Caiette, a five-star glass-and-cedar palace on the northernmost tip of Vancouver Island.
 New York financier Jonathan Alkaitis owns the hotel.
 When he passes Vincent his card with a tip, it’s the beginning of their life together.
 That same day, a hooded figure scrawls a note on the windowed wall of the hotel: ‘Why don’t you swallow broken glass.’
 Leon Prevant, a shipping executive for a company called Neptune-Avramidis, sees the note from the hotel bar and is shaken to his core.
-Thirteen years later Vincent mysteriously disappears from the deck of a Neptune-Avramidis ship.
+Thirteen years later, just after a massive Ponzi scheme implodes in New York, Vincent mysteriously disappears from the deck of a Neptune-Avramidis ship.

-Weaving together the lives of these characters, The Glass Hotel moves between the ship, the skyscrapers of Manhattan, and the wilderness of remote British Columbia, painting a breathtaking picture of greed and guilt, fantasy and delusion, art and the ghosts of our pasts.
+Weaving together the lives of these characters, Emily St. John Mandel's The Glass Hotel moves between the ship, the towers of Manhattan, and the wilderness of remote British Columbia, painting a breathtaking picture of greed and guilt, fantasy and delusion, art and the ghosts of our pasts.

 No one can create beautiful, enmeshed, startlingly clever worlds the way Mandel does.
 A new novel by her is a cause for enormous, tumultuous celebration

 A fascinating and affecting read

 Elegant . . . beguiling . . . the joys of The Glass Hotel are participatory: piecing together the connections and intersections of Mandel’s human cartography, a treasure map ripped to pieces